NHSDigital/screening-terraform-bss/README.md

 python -m venv venv
 ```

-That command will take a few seconds to create a virtual environment in a directory called `venv` you can then assume that virtual environment with the following command on mac or linux, the command may work on windows too, but if not a quick google search should show the correct command to assume the venv:
+That command will take a few seconds to create a virtual environment in a directory called `venv` you can then assume that virtual environment with the following command on mac or Linux, the command may work on windows too, but if not a quick google search should show the correct command to assume the virtual environment:

 ```bash
 source venv/bin/activate